Exploring the Transactional Model of Communication: Understanding the Dynamic Interaction

 6. Applicability in Various Settings

-Transactional models are versatile and applicable in interpersonal, group, and mass communication scenarios, making them relevant to a wide range of contexts.
+Transactional models are versatile and applicable in interpersonal, group, and mass communication scenarios, making them relevant for a wide range of contexts.

 Disadvantages of Transactional Communication Models

 While you had a look into some of the advantages out there, you have a couple of disadvantages too.
-Let us have a brief understanding of what these are:
+Let us have a brief understanding on what these are:

 1. Complexity